Fare: New American

 There is also outdoor dining during the warmer months on a 50-seat outdoor patio.

-The restaurant is not recommended for kids or large groups.
+Not recommended for kids or large groups.

 New Jersey Leisure Guide strives to provide analytic restaurant reviews.